jorgenschaefer/elpy/docs/ide.rst

    With a prefix argument, Elpy will skip all the guessing and just prompt the user for a string to look up in pydoc.

+.. option:: elpy-autodoc-delay

+   Delay before which the documentation buffer will be updated using the symbol at point.
+   Documentation will also be updated from company candidate selection.
+   If nil, Elpy won't update the documentation buffer.

 Testing
 =======